LA Judge Award competition

 - Candidates are nominated through State Baking Associations.

-Congratulations Amie Stewart, winner of the 2018 LA Judge Award for Baking Apprentice of the Year!
+Congratulations Tristan Beisler, winner of the 2019 LA Judge Award for Baking Apprentice of the Year!

-Congratulations to runner-up Jacob Saunders (New Zealand).
-Amie has won a 5 day trip to Belgium to visit the headquarters of Puratos.
-Jacob has won a trip to Puratos Hong Kong for a 2 day workshop.
+Tristan won a five day trip to Belgium to visit the headquarters of Puratos.
+Congratulations also to runner-up Lydia Horne, who received a trip to Puratos Hong Kong for a two day workshop.
 Thank you to Major Sponsor and Prize Sponsor Puratos!